Will the Celtics cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Celtics Betting Records & Stats

+- Boston and its opponents have gone over 226.5 combined points in 11 of 22 games this season.

-- Boston's games this season have featured more combined points than this contest's total of 224.5 points 10 times.
+- Boston's games this season have had an average of 226.4 points, 0.1 fewer than this matchup's over/under.

-- The average point total in Boston's contests this year is 226.1, 1.6 more than this matchup's over/under.
+- So far this season, the Celtics have put together an 11-11-0 record against the spread.

-- Boston has been at least a -500 moneyline favorite seven times this season and won all of those games.
+- Boston has been at least a -375 moneyline favorite 11 times this season and won all of those games.

-- The bookmakers' moneyline implies a 83.3% chance of a victory for the Celtics.
+- The Celtics have a 78.9% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!